15th Canadian/U.S. Lobstermen’s Town Meeting April 5–6 in Portland

 The theme of this year’s meeting is “Two Nations, Two Fisheries: Shared Challenges, Shared Opportunities.”
 Lobstermen, dealers, processors, scientists and policymakers from the Northeast United States and Atlantic Canada, will gather to discuss the status of the lobster resource and the business of lobstering.

-The town meeting format will feature experts framing the issues with perspectives from both sides of the border, followed by a moderated discussion from the floor.
+The town meeting format will feature experts from industry, government and academia framing the issues with perspectives from both sides of the border, followed by a moderated discussion from the floor.
 The meeting will run all day Friday, followed by an evening social, and will conclude at noon Saturday.

 Register online or call 581.4095.